komsan-k/SCI-103/lab/lab-06-SHM/README.md

 # Simple Harmonic Motion (SHM) using VPython

-*A Guided Manuscript for Physics & Programming Labs*

----

-## 🧠 Abstract

 This manuscript develops a simulation of one-dimensional simple harmonic motion (SHM) using VPython.
 A mass-spring system is modeled numerically via the Euler–Cromer method.
 Displacement, velocity, and energy are plotted versus time, and results are compared with analytic solutions.

 ---